meeshkan/serve-machine-learning-data/README.md

 Then, to get the data back, just ping `https://resonant-dunes.herokuapp.com?n=3&o=0` where `n` is the number of rows you want and `o` is the offset in the dataset.

 ## After deployment
-The default deployment above creates a Heroku app with a default Meeshkan key called `you-should-never-use-this-for-any-serious-deployment`.
-As the name suggests, you should never use this for any serious deployment.
-Instead, you should generate your keys from [https://app.meeshkan.com](https://app.meeshkan.com) when you schedule your ML job.
+When you deploy your heroku app, you'll see that it will autogenerate a `MEESHKAN_KEY` config variable on startup.
+To get the content of this variable so that you can make a POST request, click on `Manage App` after deploymnet succeeds and then on `Settings > Config Variables > Reveal Config Vars`.
+You'll see the value of `MEESHKAN_KEY`.
+If you ever change this value, make sure to reboot your app for the change to take effect!

-Note that to use the Meeshkan service, you *must* serve your data using HTTPS.
+Note that to use the Meeshkan service, you *must* serve your data via HTTPS.
 This means that, if you're serving from Heroku, you have to pony up [seven bucks a month](https://www.heroku.com/pricing) for Heroku's SSL.
 This is a small price to pay for data security and a good habit to get into!
 Plus, by paying for a basic Heroku subscription, your apps won't hybernate, so Meeshkan will run much faster.

 For larger Machine Learning jobs, you will want to pay for a bigger storage plan.
 Heroku's free tier for Postgre SQL allows for 10,000 rows.